Digi+Phonics

-Digi+Phonics is an African American hip hop production team, composed of California-based record producers Tae Beast, Sounwave, Dave Free and Willie B. They currently serve as the main in-house producers for Carson-based record label, Top Dawg Entertainment.
-Digi+Phonics work significantly on projects from all the members of hip hop supergroup Black Hippy, who are also signed to Top Dawg and is composed of rappers Kendrick Lamar, Jay Rock, Schoolboy Q, and Ab-Soul.
+Digi+Phonics is an American hip hop production team, composed of California-based record producers Tae Beast, Sounwave, and Willie B, while Dave Free is a former original member and co-founder, having left to focus on his PGLang company.
+They currently serve as the main in-house producers for Carson-based record label, Top Dawg Entertainment (TDE).
+Digi+Phonics work significantly on projects from all the members of former hip hop supergroup Black Hippy, who were also signed to Top Dawg and was composed of rappers Kendrick Lamar (who left TDE on 2022), Jay Rock, Schoolboy Q, and Ab-Soul.
 Their best known productions include "Bitch Don't Kill My Vibe" by Kendrick Lamar, "There He Go" by Schoolboy Q, and "Terrorist Threats" by Ab-Soul.
 They frequently co-produce songs together and put the finishing touches on the projects released by Top Dawg Entertainment.

 History

-All four members of the group, Tae Beast, Willie B, Sounwave and Dave Free, grew up in the Los Angeles, California area.
-They all started out as solo producers before working with Black Hippy members Kendrick Lamar, Jay Rock, ScHoolboy Q and Ab-Soul.
-Top Dawg Entertainment began signing all four producers to deals to become in-house producers for the record label.
-Shortly after all signing, Sounwave and Dave Free were in the studio, when Dave Free said, "We should get all our producers together and make this one Voltron of production."
-He felt they all had different great qualities about their productions that would fit well together.
-In November 2012, Complex named the group one of the "Top 25 New Producers to Watch Out For".
+Tae Beast grew up in the Los Angeles, California area.
+He started producing for Black Hippy members Kendrick Lamar, Jay Rock, ScHoolboy Q and Ab-Soul.
+In November 2012, Complex named Digi Phonics (Sounwave, Tae Beast, Willie B & Dave Free) as one of the "Top 25 New Producers to Watch Out For".
 In July 2013, BET named Digi+Phonics as a group, as one of the top ten young producers on the rise.
 Members of the group also worked on ScHoolboy Q's major label debut album Oxymoron.

 Members

 TaeBeast

-TaeBeast is an American record producer from Los Angeles, California.
+Donte Perkins, better known by his stage name TaeBeast, is an American record producer from Los Angeles, California.
 His is influenced by the likes of J Dilla, RZA and Kanye West.

 TaeBeast originally got linked up with Top Dawg Entertainment (TDE) after playing a few beats for Black Hippy's Ab-Soul, in 2010, one of which became "Turn Me Up".
 Soon after he had a meeting with TDE, it resulted in him signing with the record label as a producer.
 On July 15, 2010, Tae Beast released his first project, an instrumental mixtape titled The Tae Beast Tape.
-On October 1, 2012 he released the sequel to his first mixtape, aptly titled The Tae Beast Tape 2.
+On October 1, 2012, he released the sequel to his first mixtape, aptly titled The Tae Beast Tape 2.
 In early 2014, he earned placement on ScHoolboy Q's album Oxymoron by producing "Grooveline Pt.
-2" and produced the Logic and Big Sean song "Alright".
+2" and produced the song "Alright" by Logic featuring Big Sean.
 He then produced two songs on Ab-Soul's third studio album These Days....